microsoft/azure-blockchain-connector/samples/truffle_sample/README.md

 ```

 Notice:
  - only web3@0.20.1 to web3@0.20.7 can make the sample works.
  - for versions that are not higher than 0.20.0 , web3.providers.HttpProvider cannot add the authorization header to the request correctly.

-    - for versions that are not lower than 1.0.0-beta.1, truffle cannot run correctly (the most likely reason is interface changing)
+ - for versions that are not lower than 1.0.0-beta.1, truffle cannot run correctly (the most possible reason is interface changing)

 # Network Setting and Account Setting

 1. Open **truffle.js** and change the parameters \<node_uri\>, \<username\>, \<password\> ,\<account\> and \<account_passphase\> to your own parameters.

 Notice:
  - The "Account Unlock" part is not always needed.
 We add it here because our sample will deploy a contract, and this action needs an account.
  - If you didn't have any accounts, just comment the code in "Account Unlock" and "Sender Account Assignation" part and continue.
 Later you'll know how to get an account.
  - In your own application, you may choose to unlock an account at some other position, or even you may not need to unlock any account.

 2. In the folder, run:
 ```bash